 1. The supplier allocates (but does not mark the trade item) with a standard GTIN that identifies the trade item as "Sandpit Sand variable measure".
 The cost for each cubic metre of the trade item would be entered into the database; much like the cost of a standard trade item is linked to the GTIN of a product.
-This assigned GTIN is represented by an EAN-13 Bar Code and printed in what is commonly called a shadow book with an appropriate description along side.
+This assigned GTIN is represented by an EAN-13 Barcode and printed in what is commonly called a shadow book with an appropriate description along side.

-&lt;sup>9 A Shadow book is a book that contains the printed bar codes encoding GTINs assigned but not printed on the actual trade item, generally because it is not physically possible to do so.
-The shadow book provides the operator the ability to quickly
+&lt;sup>10 A Shadow book is a book that contains the printed form of any GTINs assigned but not printed on the actual trade item, generally because it is not physically possible to do so.
+The shadow book provides the operator the ability to quickly reference

-At the point of purchase the operator would scan the appropriate EAN-13 Bar Code and the system would need to be programmed to prompt the operator for the total volume in cubic metres purchased.
+At the point of purchase the operator would scan the appropriate GTIN and the system would need to be programmed to prompt the operator for the total volume in cubic metres purchased.
 From here the system calculates the price accordingly and registers the sale.

-2. The alternative to the above solution is that the seller (normally a retailer) of the trade item assigns Restricted Circulation Number instead of the supplier assigning a GTIN and follows the same procedure as described above.
-Please consult the technical literature supplied by GS1 or contact GS1 for further information on Restricted Circulation Numbers.
+2. The alternative to the above solution is that the seller (normally a retailer) of the trade item assigns restricted use GTIN instead of the supplier and follows the same procedure as described above.
+Please consult The The GS1 General Specifications supplied by GS1 or contact GS1 for further information on restricted use GTINs.

-10.6.3 Customised Potting Mix
+9.6.3 Customised Potting Mix

 Customers have the option of ordering potting mix customised to their liking, i.e. the 'recipe' within the mix varies from customer to customer and often from order to order.
-Where there is never a consistent 'recipe' of potting mix the only method to identify such an order is with the use of the SSCC, refer to Section 6 for further information.
+Where there is never a consistent 'recipe' of potting mix the only method to identify such an order is with the use of the SSCC, refer to Section 5 for further information.